-Students are required to report to the cafeteria for their assigned lunch period and remain there until dismissed.
+Cafeteria Cafeteria Students are required to report to the cafeteria for their assigned lunch period and remain there Change of Address until dismissed.
 Students are not permitted in the library during their lunch period.
-Toward the end of each lunch period, the students will be notified that all students (including seniors) should clean the entire area around their table and return the chairs to their proper places.
-All students (including seniors) then must proceed to the Quadrangle, according to the directives of the proctors.
-During cold weather, students should take coats/jackets with them to the cafeteria, since permission will not be given to go to lockers.

-Books and other items may not be left in the cafeteria or stairwell.
+Toward the end of each lunch period, the students will be notified that all students (including seniors) should Class Cancellations clean the entire area around their table and return the chairs to their proper places.
+All students (including seniors) then must proceed to the Quadrangle, according to the directives of the Custodial Parents/Guardians proctors.
+During cold weather, students should take coats/jackets with them to the cafeteria, si permission will not be given to go to lockers.
+Non-Custodial Parents/Guardians Books and other items may not be left in the cafeteria or stairwell.
 In inclement weather, students will be directed to remain in the cafeteria.

-Students are expected to cooperate in keeping the lunchroom clean.
+Cutting Class will be uncered to remain in the careteria.
+Dances Students are expected to cooperate in keeping the cafeteria clean.
 Food and trash are never to be thrown, and all waste must be placed in the proper containers.
 Nothing should be left on the tables.
 All bottles and cans must be discarded in proper containers.
 Failure to follow the directives of proctors will result in disciplinary action.
 Change of Address